 Another reason your paediatrician may insist on your baby lying flat on their back is for ideal growth and development.
 Infants have very soft bones that are growing rapidly.
 A baby lying on their stomach or curled up on their side may experience some problems with the physical development of the spine and hips.

-What Can Cause A Baby To Hate Lying Flat On Back?
+What Can Cause A Baby To Hate To Sleep on His Back?

 If your baby fusses slightly or cries for a short period when first placed on their backs before calming, there is little reason for concern.
 However, if baby screams or cries for an extended period of time, it’s likely that lying flat on their backs is causing some kind of discomfort or pain.
 It is recommended to pay a visit to your pediatrician as soon as possible.